dalemorson/llama-2-llama-index-api/README.md

 The key features are:

-- Fast: Very high performance, on par with NodeJS and Go (thanks to Starlette and Pydantic).
+- **Fast:** Very high performance, on par with NodeJS and Go (thanks to Starlette and Pydantic).
 One of the fastest Python frameworks available.
-- Fast to code: Increase the speed to develop features by about 200% to 300%. *
+- **Fast to code:** Increase the speed to develop features by about 200% to 300%. *
-- Fewer bugs: Reduce about 40% of human (developer) induced errors. *
+- **Fewer bugs:** Reduce about 40% of human (developer) induced errors. *
-- Intuitive: Great editor support.
+- **Intuitive:** Great editor support.
 Completion everywhere.
 Less time debugging.
-- Easy: Designed to be easy to use and learn.
+- **Easy:** Designed to be easy to use and learn.
 Less time reading docs.
-- Short: Minimize code duplication.
+- **Short:** Minimize code duplication.
 Multiple features from each parameter declaration.
 Fewer bugs.
-- Robust: Get production-ready code.
+- **Robust:** Get production-ready code.
 With automatic interactive documentation.
-- Standards-based: Based on (and fully compatible with) the open standards for APIs: OpenAPI (previously known as Swagger) and JSON Schema.
+- **Standards-based:** Based on (and fully compatible with) the open standards for APIs: OpenAPI (previously known as Swagger) and JSON Schema.

 ## Getting Started with the API

-### Step 1: Install Pre-reqs
+### Step 1: Install Pre-reqs on Windows

 - Install the latest version of Python from [python.org](https://www.python.org/) or your favourite package manager